eclipse-sumo/sumo/docs/web/docs/Models/MMPEVEM.md

 <param key="has.battery.device" value="true"/>
 ```
 Equipping the `vType` with a battery device is necessary because it triggers the
-parsing and loading of all the energy-related quantities.
-Other than that, there
+parsing and loading of all energy-related quantities.
+Other than that, there is
-is currently no interaction between MMPEVEM and said device.
-Especially, this
+currently no interaction between MMPEVEM and said device.
+This especially
 entails that the battery's state and output are *not* based on the former.